-Secondly, considering the mode of analysis, we recognize that the research itself is an agencement, a system constituted by relations of bodies (content: research participants, researchers, research assistants, school spaces, university spaces, Transana qualitative analysis software, etc.), and statements and acts (reading data sources, thinking with conceptual frameworks, conversations, writing analytic notes, Emails, etc.).
+Secondly, considering the mode of analysis, we recognize that the research itself is an agencement, a system constituted by relations of bodies (content: research participants, researchers, research assistants, school spaces, university spaces, Transana qualitative analysis software, etc.), and statements and acts (reading data sources, thinking with conceptual frameworks, conversations, writing analytic notes, Emails, recorded Skype discussions, etc.).
 These heterogeneous elements arrange and function in particular ways.
 Agencements “are complex constellations of objects, bodies, expressions, qualities, and territories that come together for varying periods of time to ideally create new ways of functioning” (Livesey, 2010, p.18).
 Therefore, thinking of research as an agencement amounts to making an onto-epistemological claim that does not view data analysis as a predetermined process, but rather a creative experimentation that functions differently each time a research agencement forms.
 Deleuzian scholar Semetsky (2009) focuses on the experience of inquiry to describe the dynamic nature of knowledge creation in which the researcher is dislodged as the primary controlling subject of a hierarchical analytic process and instead emphasizes connections, interactions, and affects between elements of the agencement (of which the researcher is but one element).

 For Deleuze, knowledge is irreducible to a static body of facts but constitutes a dynamic process of inquiry as an experimental and practical art embedded in experience.
 Thus experience is not confined to a personal Cogito of a Cartesian subject but represents an experiment with the environing world: we can, and should, learn from experience.
 Experience is that quasi-objective milieu which provides us with the capacity to affect and to be affected (Semetsky, 2009).
 As such, the results of our experimentations together in this research project and in this research paper are not presented as a fixed representation of pre-existing knowledge discovered through research, but rather as a dynamic rhizo-thinking produced out of this particular research agencement.

-Finally, in light of the onto-epistemological claims we have just made about our rhizoanalytic approach, we offer mappings of the data in lieu of findings in the next section.
+Finally, in light of the onto-epistemological claims we have just made about our rhizoanalytic approach, we offer mappings of the data and concepts in lieu of findings .
 Mapping is a rhizoanalytic strategy that threads through the chapters comprising Coleman and Ringrose’s (2013) edited collection Deleuze and Research Methodologies.
 “Mapping as a methodology for research has been developed through concepts of rhizomatic movement (e.g. Alvermann, 2000) to highlight connectivity, the middles, becomings and difference in research processes, where mapping is distinguished from repetition and tracing patterns” (Ringrose & Coleman, 2013, p.
 128).
 The distinction they are making between mapping and tracing reflects the epistemological distinction between thinking and knowing, between creation and representation.
 In sum, “mapping connections is not only the task of investigating what there is, then, but is also concerned with unpacking what might be” (Ringrose & Coleman, 2013, p.125); in our case, what new ways of thinking about citizenship as it is experienced by immigrant youth in schools.

 Rhizoanalytic Mappings